darenliang/jikan-go/README.md

 A complete Go wrapper for the Jikan API.

-Documentation can be found here: [pkg.go.dev](https://pkg.go.dev/github.com/darenliang/jikan-go?tab=doc) or [godoc.org](https://godoc.org/github.com/darenliang/jikan-go)
+Documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/darenliang/jikan-go?tab=doc) or [godoc.org](https://godoc.org/github.com/darenliang/jikan-go)

 Since the documentation is not very comprehensive, please refer to the official [Jikan API documentation](https://jikan.docs.apiary.io) for assistance on certain request parameters.